-For many, religious and non-religious alike, the Dalai Lama is a source of great inspiration.
+For many, religious and non-religious alike, the Dalai Lama and Desmond Tutu are sources of great inspiration.
 Greta Thunberg is today’s example of the new generation taking a stand for climate change.

 The Dalai Lama

 Tenzin Gyatso, known as the Dalai Lama, describes himself as, “A simple Buddhist monk.”
 He was born in Tibet on July 6, 1935.
 After China invaded Tibet in 1950, he was called upon to assume full political power for the Tibetan people.
 He was just 15 years of age.